 In 1988 we, along with Bob, Irene, and Neil, did a ski trip through the center of Garibaldi Park in British Columbia.
-We skied from the mountains above Pitt Lake near Vancouver to the Blackcomb Ski area and Whistler Village.
+We skied from the mountains above Pitt Lake near Vancouver to Whistler Village.
 It was a landmark ski trip because, as far as we know, this trip had never been done before.

-The trip started in the north end of Golden Ears Park.
+The trip started at the north end of Golden Ears Park.
 The area is remarkable because it is very seldom visited even though it is only 70 km by air from downtown Vancouver.
 From there we travelled north into Garibaldi Park joining the well known Spearhead Traverse at its mid-point and ending at the Blackcomb Mountain ski area.

 Even though this was an excellent trip in a wonderful area, we do not recommend that others do the same trip we did.
-That is because this route involves a section which is very dangerous due to a high avalanche hazard.
+That is because this route involves a section, likely unavoidable, which is very dangerous due to a high avalanche hazard.